Central Davidson High School: Sporting achievements

-Central's softball team finished 5th out of 25 in the country in the 2008 US Today/National Fastpitch Coaches Association poll.
+Central's softball team won three consecutive NCHSAA 2A softball state championships from 2007 to 2009.
+The softball team finished 5th out of 25 in the country in the 2008 US Today/National Fastpitch Coaches Association poll.
 Central was one out of only two high schools in North Carolina to be recognized nationally in fastpitch softball in 2008.

 On June 25, 2009, the women's softball team was given the key to the city of Lexington, North Carolina by former Mayor John Walser.

 For the 2011–2012 and 2012–2013 school years, Central won the Wells Fargo Cup for the Central Carolina Conference.
 Central achieved this due to winning conference championships in the spring sports of men's and women's track and field, softball and women's soccer.

 Band program

 The band program is made up of two concert bands (the Wind Ensemble and Symphonic Band), which meet daily during the school year, as well as an after-school and voluntary marching band (the Spartan Legion Marching Band).
 The concert bands perform around four concerts each year, and also perform at the State Band Contest, where they regularly receive superior ratings.
 The Wind Ensemble was invited to perform at the North Carolina Music Educator's Convention in 2005.
 In 2016, the Wind Ensemble was invited to play for the Army Band in Washington, D.C. while also receiving a private lesson from the Army Band conductor.
 March 21, 2005, was proclaimed "Central Davidson Band Day" in North Carolina in honor of the band's performance at the National Festival of States in Washington D.C.